pingcap/tispark/docs/userguide.md

 Time taken: 0.673 seconds, Fetched 1 row(s)
 ```

-For JDBC connection with Thrift Server, you can try it with various JDBC supported tools including SQuirreLSQL and hive-beeline.
+For JDBC connection with Thrift Server, you can try it with various JDBC supported tools including SQuirreL SQL and hive-beeline.
 For example, to use it with beeline:
 ```
 ./beeline